varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

 {{{ .components.widgets.VisitorCounter }}}
 ```

-which will generate code for you like the following:
+This will generate code for you like the following:

 ```kotlin
 @Composable